stefanos-86/SmallPrixManager/README.md

 I had a look at the list of its build dependencies... and decided it was faster to simply switch over to SDL (or maybe not - but what's done is done).
 The original code is still there, safe in the Git history.

 There used to be unit tests.
 They are still there, but commented out.
-The porting did not require changing the testing logic.
-And, thanks to this "cop out", did not require GTest as well.
+The porting did not require changing the tests, nor _using_ the tests.
+And, thanks to this "cop out", did not require to link GTest as well.

 So, it is old, bad, half-commented-out, did not reach its goals.